Bobby Ball: Television

 Ball was the creator of the ITV children's cartoon series Military Style!, which aired in 1990, and the BBC children's cartoon series Juniper Jungle, which aired in 1992.
 He played Mr. Turner (also known as Topsy Turner) in the ITV drama series Heartbeat from 2005 to 2006.
-From 2005 to 2008, he played Lenny in the BBC series Last of the Summer Wine.
+Between 2005 and 2008, he played Lenny in three episodes of the BBC series Last of the Summer Wine.
 In 2009, Ball starred in the comedy The Fattest Man in Britain playing Morris Morrissey.

-In 2009, Ball was cast as Frank in the long-running BBC One Sitcom Not Going Out.
+In 2009, Ball was cast as Frank in the long-running BBC One sitcom Not Going Out.
 Ball made his final appearance as Frank in the eleventh season, which began airing in January 2021, and was filmed a few weeks before his death.

 From 2011 to 2017, Ball played Barry in the Sky1 sitcom series Mount Pleasant.
 The following year, he took part in BBC One's Pointless Celebrities alongside Cannon.
 His second appearance on the show was for a Children in Need special in November 2013 with Lee Mack.

 In 2013, Ball played the role of Duckers in the ITV sitcom pilot The Security Men, starring alongside the likes of Brendan O'Carroll and Paddy McGuinness.
 The episode, written by Caroline Aherne and Jeff Pope, was later not picked up for a full series.
 Cannon and Ball appeared in ITV's Last Laugh in Vegas in 2018.
 Cannon and Ball have also previously starred in the Safestyle UK television advertisements.

 In November 2019, he played the regular character Ray, stepdad to Joe Wilkinson's character Simon, in The Cockfields.